Canadian women push England to the limit before falling in Rugby World Cup semifinal | CBC Sports

 "I'm so proud of every person in our group and everyone that's been with us since the beginning of this cycle," said an emotional Canadian captain Sophie de Goede.

-England will play either No. 2 New Zealand or No. 4 France, who met in the second semifinal at the 50,000-capacity Eden Park, in the final.
-The Canadian women will play the loser of that game for third place.
+"There was no difference in talent out there today," she added.
+"Just imagine what we can do with more games and more resources.
+I'm really proud to be Canadian and I think there's a bright future ahead for us."

 Karen Paquin and Alysha Corrigan also scored tries for Canada, which trailed 15-12 after a first half that saw the Canadians playing into the wind.
-Captain Sophie De Goede kicked two conversions.
+De Goede kicked two conversions.

 Marlie Packer also scored a try for England.
 Scarratt booted a conversion and three penalties.